 Choosing a dehumidifier that matches your space size closely is the best way to ensure a successful experience.

 The amount of energy your RV is capable of generating is one of the most significant factors to consider before buying an RV dehumidifier.
 Power is precious when you’re out on the road because you’re typically dependent on your RV’s generator for electricity.
+Be sure to read our guide on how to choose the right size generator if you’re planning on using this as your power source.

 Running a power-hungry dehumidifier can spell disaster for anyone hoping to conserve energy.
 However, choosing a dehumidifier with an automatic shut-off function or a smaller capacity can help you to ensure that your dehumidifier isn’t draining your RV’s power.